Online videos are so ubiquitous today that customers are only shocked when you don’t use them.

 However much support you think you’ll need, double it, especially while onboarding.

 The more you need to know about how your videos perform, the more important analytics will be.
-A video hosting service with advanced analytics can tell you who watched, when they watched, and which parts they rewatched.
+A video hosting service with advanced analytics can tell you who watched, when, and which parts they rewatched.
 Platforms that integrate with your customer relationship management (CRM) system or marketing automation platform (MAP) may also be able to score leads based on view time or automate your marketing activities.

-Some platforms are free, but the free ones often lack the features businesses need—like tracking video consumption for leads or accounts, or the ability to recommend your own videos as opposed to those from your competitors.
+Some platforms are free, but the free ones often lack the features businesses need—like tracking video consumption for leads or accounts or the ability to recommend your own videos as opposed to those from your competitors.
 Know your team’s maximum or “walk-away” number before you evaluate, but also know that most vendors will apply at least some discount.

-Your video hosting decision will come down to which video hosting platform meets all of your needs while meeting or falling below your budget.
-As we’ve discussed so far, you’ll probably want two video hosting options: A paid platform that you use to organize and track your videos, and a free hosting platform that focuses on discovery (i.e it recommends your videos to viewers).
-Both are useful for different things, and neither does it all.
-Here are specific features to consider:
+Your video hosting decision will come down to which video hosting platform meets your needs while meeting or falling below your budget.
+As we’ve discussed, you’ll probably want two video hosting options: A paid platform to organize and track your videos and a free hosting platform that focuses on discovery (i.e. it recommends your videos to viewers).

 While all hosting platforms host videos, they charge for different things.
 In today’s age, bandwidth is a commodity, and you should steer toward vendors that charge based on factors that are more fair, like the number of videos.

 Does the platform allow you to group, tag, and sort videos?
 What about creating topic-specific pages or microsites?
-In short: How easy is it for your team and your customers to find the videos they’re looking for?
-The better the organization, the more they'll be used and the better your video ROI.
+In short, How easy is it for your team and your customers to find the videos they’re looking for?
+The better the organization, the more they'll be used, and the better your video ROI.

 Does the video hosting solution integrate with your email platform?
 Will it automatically generate a GIF thumbnail and a link to the video, or do you have to do that yourself?